kathschmidt/STATS_coursenotes/git-notes.md

+# STAT 992 course notes for fall 2020

+## Version control with Git

+When to make commits and how to label:
-Make small commits often, so you can restore older versions of your work.
+- Make small commits often, so you can restore older versions of your work.
-Make sure commit messages are succinct and informative.
+- Make sure commit messages are succinct and informative.